Join Our Native Backyards Challenge!

 Ready to help the Earth from your yard?
-Then sign up now for our free community challenge starting May 1st.
+Then SIGN UP NOW for our free community challenge .

-Each week in May, I will send you an email with a mini challenge to help you get to know the plants in your yard and find great native plants to grow in your area.
+Each week, I will send you an email with a mini challenge to help you get to know the plants in your yard and find great native plants to grow in your area.

 The ultimate goal of the challenge is to incorporate two new native plants into your yard.
 I hope you’ll join us!